BJP protests near AAP HQ, demands Kejriwal's resignation | Politics

 - India

-Scores of BJP leaders and workers staged a protest near the AAP office on DDU Marg here on Wednesday, and demanded resignation of Chief Minister Arvind Kejriwal over charges of corruption against its leaders.
+Delhi BJP leaders and workers on Wednesday staged a protest near the AAP office on DDU Marg here demanding the resignation of Chief Minister Arvind Kejriwal over charges of corruption against the ruling party leaders.

-Addressing the protesters, Delhi BJP president Virendra Sachdeva alleged that the AAP government was a government of ''criminals'' and cited names of its former ministers currently in jail over corruption charges.
+Addressing the protesters, Delhi BJP president Virendra Sachdeva termed the AAP dispensation a ''government of criminals'' while citing names of former ministers currently in jail over corruption charges.

-Kejriwal said that he was missing Manish Sisodia and Satyendar Jain, Sachdeva told the gathering, referring to the AAP national convener's speech at a function to mark its national party status.
+No reaction was immediately available from the AAP over the BJP's charges.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)